domainsofapp/domainsofapp.github.io/_posts/2017-03-26-blog-references.md

 <p class="meta">26 Mar 2017 - Berkeley, CA</p>

-Many of the links on this blog were discovered via one of the following professional filter blogs:
+Many of the links on this blog were discovered on one of the following professional filter blogs:

 * <https://hckrnews.com/>
 * <https://lobste.rs/>